temmy222/PyTOUGHREACT/paper/paper.md

 many simulations for tasks such as uncertainty quantification or sensitivity analysis.
 Users need to create many simulation folders to run every sensitivity they intend to run with the simulator.
 This makes it cumbersome to use and users could get lost on the purpose of each folder if not correctly labeled.
-While PyTOUGH and TOUGHIO exists for regular flow and transport simulations, no such tool exists for chemical and biodegradation reactions, `PyToughReact` fulfills this need for users familiar with python.
+While PyTOUGH and TOUGHIO exists for regular flow and transport simulations, no such tool exists for chemical and biodegradation reactions.
+`PyToughReact` fulfills this need for users familiar with python.

 # Summary